|

 A second-generation American, Bernstein was the son of Ukrainian immigrants Samuel and Jennie Bernstein.
 He was born right after the Great War in 1918, and his parents called him Louis to appease his grandmother, who loved the name.
 His own folks called him Leonard, or Lenny for short, which stuck with him for life.

 When he was 10, Bernstein’s aunt gave the family a large upright piano.
 Having been inspired by a piano performance several years earlier, young Bernstein jumped at the chance to play.
-His father refused to pay for tuition, so Bernstein saved up for lessons and took to the instrument like a pro.
+His father refused to pay for lessons, so Bernstein saved up for lessons and took to the instrument like a pro.

 Bernstein loved the classics, but he also loved the popular tunes he heard on the radio.
 By the time of his bar mitzvah, 13-year-old Leonard could play Liszt’s Hungarian Rhapsodies and all of Chopin’s preludes and nocturnes.
 Deeply impressed, his father bought him a five-foot baby grand.